Explore Vaccination Progress by U.S. State

 COVID-19 VACCINE MATTERS: A blog series discussing the evolving science and policy of COVID-19 vaccines, led by internationally renowned experts in vaccine development, Dr. Larry Corey of the Univeristy of Washington, and Dr. Chris Beyrer of Johns Hopkins University.

 Johns Hopkins University and the University of Washington hosted a high-level symposium, “The Scientific Integrity of COVID-19 Vaccine Efficacy Trials: From Clinical Trials to Public Allocation,” that explored complex issues, brought together leading voices in the field, and put forward a concise plan for protecting the scientific integrity of these ongoing efforts.

-Johns Hopkins Center for Health Security Senior Scholar Jennifer Nuzzo discusses the debate over patent protection for COVID-19 vaccines.
+Johns Hopkins Center for Health Security Senior Scholar Jennifer Nuzzo discusses travel restrictions on fully vaccinated individuals.

 As wealthy nations with high vaccination rates like the U.S. begin emerging from the pandemic, the disease is accelerating in parts of the world.